040807-v/Lunch/README.md

-# 🍽️ Lunch - Sistema de Pedidos de Refeição
+# 🍽️ Lunch - Meal Ordering System
-Este é um sistema web de pedidos de refeição desenvolvido com Django.
+This is a web-based meal ordering system developed with Django.
-Ele permite o cadastro de refeições, pedidos, autenticação de usuários e muito mais.
+It allows meal registration, order management, user authentication, and much more.

-## 🚀 Funcionalidades
+## 🚀 Features
-- Cadastro e login de usuários
+User registration and login
-- Cadastro de refeições
+Meal registration
-- Registro de pedidos com observações
+Order creation with notes/remarks
-- Visualização e edição de pedidos
+Order viewing and editing
-- Validação de dados via formulários
+Data validation via forms
-- Interface simples e intuitiva
+Simple and intuitive interface

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used
-- Python 3
+Python 3
-- Django
+Django
-- SQLite3
+SQLite3
-- HTML/CSS (Templates)
+HTML/CSS (Templates)